Alleny244/Metaverse_Classroom/README.md

 # Metaverse_Classroom
 Built a realistic classroom using metaverse that  mimics the original classroom.
+Through this project, we have created a virtual classroom model along with an avatar that is animated to move through the classroom and can change perspectives as needed.

 Features:
 ```